From trendy restaurants and cafes to upscale homes and antique shops, the expansive stretch of Long Island, New York, is the place to be.

 By paying the $5 entry fee, you will be given access to roam the fields while eating yummy treats from the For Goodness Cakes Co.
 The perfect combo!

 You’ll also have access to corn mazes, hayrides, and a farmstand with the freshest produce in Long Island.
 Whether it’s fresh fruits or delicious desserts, you’ll be feeling satisfied by the end of it.
 So, you better prepare your sweet tooth for this one.
+Whether you’re looking for the best sunflower garden in Long Island or something to satisfy your sweet cravings, you’ll be well satisfied by the time you leave.

 4. Pindar Vineyard and Sunflower Fields